ewjay/fapiwiki/FAPI_Meeting_Notes_2022-03-02_Atlantic.rst

 Due: March 3

 Purpose and audience of paper unclear.
-Dima will reach out to authors.
+Dima will reach out to the authors.

 API security section is paltry.